adq8z9/nostr_keyring/keyring_nip.md

 This nip should propose an event for otherkey/subkey/masterkey-relationships.

+The keyring event, should have the following format:

 ~~~
 {
   "id": <32-bytes lowercase hex-encoded sha256 of the serialized note data>,